Martin0xFF/BareAtmega328-Arduino/README.md

 16 MHz work around:

 When attempting to burn the boot-loader onto a 16MHz Atmega328, you will need to find avrdude.conf within your installation of arduino.
-Change the signature of the Atmega328P chip (1e 95 0f) to 1e 95 14. revert the changes when you are done.
+Change the signature of the Atmega328P chip (1e 95 0f) to 1e 95 14.
+Burn the bootloader using the "Arduino Duemilanove" as the selected board.
+Make sure to revert the changes when you are done.